iterative/terraform-provider-iterative/docs/resources/task.md

 ### Generic

-This provider offers some common cloud regions that are roughly the same for all the supported cloud providers.
+The Iterative Provider offers some common cloud regions which are roughly the same for all supported clouds.

 - `us-east` - United States of America, East.
 - `us-west` - United States of America, West.